msupply-foundation/msupply_docs/content/docs/coldchain/equipment.md

 top = false
 +++

 Cold Chain Equipment is a digital register for the creation and management of cold chain assets.
-It allows health departments to manage, record functional status logs, and update locations of cold chain assets.
+It allows health departments to manage cold chain assets, to record their locations and to update their functional status.

 From the **Equipment** menu, all assets available in a store can be viewed.